melaniebalaz/refactor.zone/data/articles/clean-code-responsibilities.md

 need to push a huge change to your production environment.
 The proxy strategy can be used in almost all situations when you need to split up a class.

+## Refactoring

+Let's look at a different example.
+Imagine a system that handles financial data.
+You know, the boring stuff.
+You will most probably have some sort of database, and you will have to provide some reports to the people working with it.
+These reports will be either Excel tables or CSV files of some description.

+One such report could be the monthly income/expense sheet.
+Initially you built this sheet for the finance people so they can run their fancy reporting software on the data you provide.
+One day, much to your surprise, the CEO comes into your room and asks you to change one column of the report.
+She wants you to format the numbers nicely so it's easier for her to read.
+Naturally you want to keep your CEO happy, so you oblige and change that one column.

+All's well, until at the end of the month the finance people try to use the report again and import it into their software.
+All hell breaks loose.
+They want the report fixed.
+I don't know if you have met finance people, but if they say they want their report fixed, it means they want it fixed *now*.
+After all, it's the end of the month and they need to deliver their own reports and nobody will give a damn if they are late because of you.

+What do you do?
+Obviously, you revert the change.
+Then you write an apologetic letter to the CEO, which definitely won't look good on your score card the next time you want a raise.
+Or you could just take the time and refactor your code to provide *two* separate reports instead of one and sell it to the CEO as a feature.
+Needless to say, you have to spend some time on it, but having a dedicated CEO report is much better than having a black mark on your record.
+Also, the next time the CEO asks you to change something, you will have the freedom to do so because you have made sure that one module is only responsible for one thing, only has *one reason for change*.

+## Conclusion

+As you can see, the **single responsibility principle** outlined in this article very much aligns with business interests.
+It is in the long term interest of a company to have you writing code that follows this idea.
+Squeezing in the change into a class where it doesn't belong will result in larger and larger classes and cause huge maintenance headaches.
+Having convoluted code also means that any change you need to make will take months instead of days, because you have to untangle the mess that has *organically evolved* in your code.

 ## Up next

 Awesome!
 So we have our responsibilities neatly split up, every class or module has only one thing to do.
 But what